singhbishtabhishek/Image-Captioning/README.md

 # Modules needed

-You will need to install the modeules given in Modules.txt file
+You will need to install the libraries said in Modules.txt file